 Leah Backhus trained in general surgery at the University of Southern California and cardiothoracic surgery at the University of California Los Angeles.
 She practices at Stanford Hospital and is Chief of Thoracic Surgery at the VA Palo Alto.
 Her surgical practice consists of general thoracic surgery with special emphasis on thoracic oncology and minimally invasive surgical techniques.
 She is also involved in research with the Thoracic Surgical Health Services Research group, and has grant funding through the Veterans Affairs Administration.
 Her current research interests are in imaging surveillance following treatment for lung cancer and cancer survivorship.
-She serves as a professional member of the Patient Centered Outcomes Research Institute (PCORI) Advisory Panel on Improving Healthcare Systems.
-She is Thoracic Track Residency Associate Program Director and serves on the ACGME Residency Review Committee for Thoracic Surgery.
+She is a member of the National Lung Cancer Roundtable of the American Cancer Society serving as Chair of the Task Group on Lung Cancer in Women.
+She also serves as a professional member of the Patient Centered Outcomes Research Institute (PCORI) Advisory Panel on Improving Healthcare Systems.
+As an educator, Dr. Backhus is the Associate Program Director for the Thoracic Track Residency and serves on the ACGME Residency Review Committee for Thoracic Surgery which is the accrediting body for all cardiothoracic surgery training programs in the US.

 - Thoracic Surgery